-19.4 Limited Class Cow Work Guidelines - The goal of this class is to introduce the rider to the "boxing" phase of the cow work.
+of this class is to introduce the rider to the "boxing" phase of the cow work.
 Judging begins when the contestant enters the arena.
 There shall be no schooling between the completion of the rein work and the cow work, or between cows if a new cow is awarded.
 The penalty for this is -0-.
 Each contestant upon receiving a cow in the arena, shall hold that cow on the prescribed end of the arena for 50 seconds, demonstrating the ability of the horse and rider to control the cow.
+It is legal to hold the reins and romal in one hand (rein hand) while boxing the cow.
 Time shall begin when the gate closes behind the cow after being let into the arena.
 The announcer or judge will signal the completion of the 50 seconds with a whistle or horn.
-The horse will be scored using the "limited cow work scoring guidelines."
+The horse will be scored using the "limited cow work scoring guidelines".